haiko-xyz/amm/docs/1-technical-overview.md

 ) -> u256;
 ```

-This function calls `swap()` for each market in the route, passing in the output amount of the previous swap as the input amount for the next swap.
+`swap_multiple()` loops through each market in the route and calls `swap()`, passing in the output amount of the previous swap as the input amount.
 The execution flow for each `swap` is identical to the single market case.

 ### Creating a limit order